zopefoundation/zope.contentprovider/README.txt

 Changing the Weight
 ~~~~~~~~~~~~~~~~~~~

-Let's ensure that the weight really affects the order of the viewlets.
-If we
+Let's ensure that the weight really affects the order of the content providers.
-change the weights around,
+If we change the weights around,

   >>> InfoViewlet.weight = 0
   >>> Viewlet.weight = 1